scratchblocks/scratchblocks/README.md

     scratchblocks2.css
     scratchblocks2.js

-Then just call `scratchblocks2.parse` after the page has loaded to render matching page elements to shiny scratch blocks.
-Its sole argument is the CSS-style selector for the page elements that contain the scratchblocks code.

-    scratchblocks2.parse("pre.blocks");

 # Development

 scratchblocks2 uses [jQuery](http://jquery.com/) and the
 [LESS](http://lesscss.org/) CSS preprocessor.
-Use the client-side version of LESS for development, and compile it for release.
+Use the client-side version of LESS for development, and compile it using `lessc` when committing (the file `tester-dev.html` is set up to automatically watch the LESS file for changes).

+Pull requests welcome.

 How the parser works: